History Files

 ?

-Unnamed 'priest-king' of Susa and surrounding regions?
+Unnamed 'priest-king' of Uruk and the Susa plain.

 At a point around the middle of the fourth millennium BC, there appear several cylinder seal impressions in Uruk, Susa, and Chogha Mish.
 They show a bearded male figure who, it has been suggested, is a priest-king, perhaps one of the earliest as this institution has yet to emerge with any certainty in Sumer.